jidindinesh/jidindinesh.github.io/About.md

 Hi, I'm Jidin.

-A self motivated Computer Science undergrad and an aspiring AI Research Engineer .
+A self motivated Computer Science undergrad and an aspiring AI Research Engineer.

-Learning and exploring :
+**Learning and exploring :**

 * Unsupervised Learning